As you’re preparing for an upcoming trip you go through your calendar check if your calendar appointments are in the right time zone. So far, so good.

 If you’re looking for something that provides a quick glance of multiple time zones, sunrise/sunset hours, and transitions from one day into the next than EveryTimeZone.com has got you covered.

 Finally, consider putting your local time zone in your email signature and the bio section of your social media profiles.
 This way everyone knows what time you’re located in without asking.

-And, if you’re working with a team across multiple time zones, you may want to consider using the 24 hour UTC/GMT time.
+And, if you’re working with a team across multiple time zones, you may want to consider using the 24 hour UTC/GMT time to keep your calendar appointments in the right time zone.
 It takes some time getting used-to, but it could help prevent any time zone confusion.